Alfred Watts (South Australian politician)

 They tendered for construction of lighthouses and jetties, beginning with the Cape Jaffa lighthouse, as agents for Wells Brothers, eminent British engineers, whose principal was a brother of Percy Wells.

 He was elected to the South Australian Legislative Council seat of Flinders and sat from October 1855 to February 1857 and then in the South Australian House of Assembly seat from November 1862 to September 1866 (when he resigned) and May 1868 to February 1875.
 He was appointed to several committees and commissions, where his financial expertise proved valuable, but with advancing years his intellect deteriorated and he no longer appeared in public.
 He died after a long illness and was buried in the grounds of Clayton Congregational Church, Kensington.

-He succeeded Herbert Aylwin as Consul for Sweden and Norway from about 1865 to 1875, succeeded by Edmund William Wright.
+He succeeded Herbert Aylwin as honorary consul for Sweden–Norway in Adelaide from 13 December 1864 to 24 March 1876, succeeded by Edvard Phillipps Meredith.

 Personal

 Alfred Watts married Jane Isabella "Minnie" Giles (1824 – 19 August 1894), second daughter of William Giles, manager of the South Australian Company, on 18 May 1842.
 Giles and his daughter were fellow passengers on the Hartley, as was Rev. T. Q. Stow, who performed the service.
 They lived at "Leabrook", then "Hazelwood".
 Jane was the author of several books.
 They had no children.